Updated: Nov 15

 Is almond milk good for your teeth?

-Of course almond milk is good for your teeth because it contains a lot of calcium and vitamin D, which are both used to build and strengthen your teeth.
+Of course almond milk is good for your teeth because it contains a lot of calcium and vitamin D, which are both used to build and strengthen not only your teeth but your bones as well.
 They are also used to reverse cavities when your mouth becomes acidic.
+The remineralization requires calcium ions in order to work properly.

 Interestingly, almonds contain about 246 mg of calcium per cup but they don't contain much Vitamin D. The Vitamin D that you see in almond milk are due to the fact that the milk is fortified.
 Nonetheless, due to the fortification of the milk, almond milk actually comes out ahead of regular cows milk in being good for your teeth.